-What are the best low maintenance succulents for beginners plant owners?
+What are the best low-maintenance succulents for beginner plant owners?
 These five indoor succulents are easy to grow and great for beginners..

 The 5 Easiest Succulents For Beginners- Unique & Easy To Grow